Skip to Content

 • Type of Trail: Out and back

-Heart Creek Trail is a fairly easy hiking trail located about 10 minutes outside of Canmore at Lac de Arcs exit from Highway 1.
-This trail takes you through the forest and along the edges of Heart Creek and through Heart Canyon.
+Heart Creek Trail is a fairly easy hiking trail located about 10 minutes outside of Canmore at the Lac de Arcs exit from Highway 1.
+This trail takes you through the forest, along the edge of Heart Creek, and through Heart Canyon.

 Heart Creek Trail is very popular with rock climbers as there are a couple of walls perfect for the sport.
-However, if you are just looking nice and quiet trail this is a good option too.
+However, if you are just looking for a nice and quiet trail, this is a good option too.

-To find the trailhead you need to exit Canmore on Highway 1 towards Exshaw.
+To find the trailhead, you can exit Canmore on Highway 1 towards Exshaw.
 Take the Lac de Arcs exit and immediately go right toward the marked parking lot.
-From here, take the trail and once you get to the fork in the trail, go right.
+From here, simply follow the trail and once you get to the fork in the trail, go right.

 7. Benchlands Ridge Trail and Hoodoos